xronos-i-am/rails_admin_authorized_fields/README.md

       field :text_slug
     end

+Instead of fields array you can use selector '*' to specify all fields.

+    rails_admin do
+      authorized_fields( {
+        '*' => proc { bindings[:view]._current_user.has_role?( :admin ) },
+      } )

+      field :enabled
+      field :name
+      field :domain
+      field :is_default
+      field :text_slug
+    end

 Note: all fields are not ```authorized``` by default if any rules present.

 TODO: just a small changes needed to make ```authorized_fields``` section overridable in subsection (list, edit)

 ## Changelog

+  1.1.0 - added selector '*' to specify all fields

-  0.1.0 - changed default authorized logic.
+  1.0.0 - changed default authorized logic.
 In 0.0.3 all fields were authorized by default.
-In 0.1.0 fields unauthorized when authorized_fields or unauthorized_fields sections are present.
+In 1.0.0 fields unauthorized when authorized_fields or unauthorized_fields sections are present.

 ## Contributing